 Unintentional nightlight: The button on the outside of the crib is strangely bright.
 SNOO, why the hell would you put a bright button light on the side of the crib?
 Not everyone has a humongous master bedroom.
 The exterior button light lit up a good portion of our small Brooklyn apartment bedroom.
 We ended up taking some black tape and covering the button light.
 These are the things a new parent does when they are trying to fix all the light leaks and creaky noises in their apartment.

 The art of the swaddle: The most essential part of the SNOO crib is the swaddle that is clipped into the bed.
-The idea being that you place your child into the swaddle, zip them up and then they stay on their backs in one position throughout the night while the SNOO motion soothes them to sleep.
-This is all great in theory, but getting a drowsy baby into the SNOO swaddle and zipping up of that damn zipper is literally like the final challenge on survivor.
+The idea is that you place your child into the swaddle, zip them up and then they stay on their backs in one position throughout the night while the SNOO motion soothes them to sleep.
+This is all great in theory, but getting a drowsy baby into the SNOO swaddle and zipping up of that damn zipper is literally like the final challenge on Survivor.
 Every movement becomes calculated in an effort to keep your baby drowsy while you lock them into the swaddle.
 If you fail, the process of rocking your baby to a state of drowsiness and attempting to swaddle in SNOO starts again.
 Nobody really prepares you for how hard this can be.
 I challenge the engineers at SNOO to come up with a better way to do this.
-It freaking sucks during the first couple months and eventually gets easier over time if your baby learns to sleep on their own in which you can zip them up in the crib awake, not sleepy.
+It freaking sucks during the first couple of months and eventually gets easier over time if your baby learns to sleep on their own in which you can zip them up in the crib awake, not sleepy.

 The box it came in: Straight up, the worst part about the SNOO is the box it comes in.
-As someone that had to drag this box up to our third floor walk up apartment in Brooklyn, and then magically find a place to store it, I can tell you I have a deep-seated resentment for it.
+As someone that had to drag this box up to our third-floor walk-up apartment in Brooklyn, and then magically find a place to store it, I can tell you I have a deep-seated resentment for it.
 The SNOO people say you can fold up the box and put it under your bed, but you'll need a pretty tall bed with nothing else under it to do so.

 It's totally worth every penny to use the rental pricing and try it out.
 If your kid accepts the SNOO and you can save yourself, especially moms, a couple hours of sleep a night, you have won.
 That benefit of the SNOO, if it works for you, is worth everything.
-Also, If you can drown out the sounds of the your older generation parents and grandparents telling you that SNOO is too much, then you’ve really made it to #SNOOlife.
+Also, If you can drown out the sounds of your older generation parents and grandparents telling you that SNOO is too much, then you’ve really made it to #SNOOlife.